 - Román Macaya Hayes Global Science Diplomacy Fellowship honors Román Macaya Hayes, a scientist and former Costa Rican Ambassador to the United States widely known for his work to advance global science diplomacy.

-- Certificate in Science Diplomacy provides students with the opportunity to work alongside a network of global experts and international scientists at sites such as the Sub-Antarctic Biocultural Center located at the southern tip of Chile.
+- Certificate in Science Diplomacy provides students with the opportunity to work alongside a network of global experts and international scientists.